Calabrian Chili vs Peperoncino: Italian Heat by Form and Finish

 Peperoncino flakes often go into oil for a short bloom.
 Leave them too long and bitterness replaces brightness.

-For aglio e olio, flakes are cleaner, closer to the dry-use lane in Calabrian chili versus red pepper flakes.
+For aglio e olio, flakes are cleaner, closer to the dry-use role in Calabrian chili versus red pepper flakes.
 For vodka sauce, arrabbiata, sausage pasta, or a sandwich spread, Calabrian paste gives more body.

 Regional Claim Limit